-This leave of absence may be granted to any employee who requires time off due to a death of a loved one.
+This leave of absence may be granted to any employee who requires time off due to thea death of a loved one.
 The employee must notify their supervisor immediately, who will then notify Human Resources as to the estimated duration of the leave and estimated return date.
-All full-time-employees and consistently working more than 50% of the month or are on paid status 50% of a month (pro-rata at their fractional-rate) employees working for at least 30 days before taking the leave will be granted up to five\days' paid time off per calendar year.
+All employees working for at least 30 days before taking the leave will be granted up to five days' paid time off per calendar year.
 Requests for leaves of a longer duration will be considered on a case-by-case basis and require the approval of the Executive Director.
 Upon separation, employees will not be paid for unused bereavement time.